 [Regulation 79 inserted in Gazette 28 Jun 2004 p.
 2442.]

-80. Authorised persons, appointment of
+80. Designation of employee of department as authorised person

-(1) The Board may, in writing, designate a person to be an authorised person for the purposes of regulation 75, 76 or 77 or for the purposes of regulation 76 and 77, but a person who is authorised to give infringement notices under regulation 75 is not eligible to be an authorised person for the purposes of regulation 76 or 77.
+(1) The Board may, in writing, designate an employee of the department to be an authorised person for the purposes of regulation 75, 76 or 77.

-(2) The Board is to issue to each person who is authorised to give infringement notices under this Division a certificate of that person’s authorisation, and the authorised person is to produce the certificate whenever asked to do so by a person to whom an infringement notice has been or is about to be given.
+(2) The Board is to issue to each person who is designated under subregulation (1) a certificate of that person’s authorisation.

+(3) An authorised person must, at the request of a person to whom an infringement notice has been given, produce the certificate given to the person under subregulation (2).

-[Regulation 80 inserted in Gazette 28 Jun 2004 p.
-2442.]
+[Regulation 80 inserted in Gazette 29 Apr 2016 p.
+1350.]